Evil twin: The goatee

 The Evil Overlord List refers to it with Item 35: "I will not grow a goatee.
 In the old days they made you look diabolic.
 Now they just make you look like a disaffected member of Generation X."

 General usage

 Type of doppelgänger

 In modern use, evil twin and one sense of the word doppelgänger have come to be virtually interchangeable.
 While "evil twin" does not connote the sense of "supernatural harbinger of death", it can be used to mean "a physical copy of one's self who has an altered morality".

 As metaphor

 The term evil twin has also passed into general usage in a variety of different contexts.
 In computer technology, it describes a faked wireless access point designed to appear like a genuine one, for the purpose of phishing information from unsuspecting users.
 The term is further used in contemporary journalism and non-fiction as a convenient label.
 In astronomy, Venus is often called Earth's "evil twin", in reference to the similarity, yet opposition, of the two bodies.
-It is also a commonly asked question twins get and there are various view points on this.